Sapa Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Vietnam has extremely strict drug laws with severe penalties including death penalty
+- Illegal drugs and narcotics - severe penalties including death

 Restricted Items